-Exam Administration
+Exam administration

-To keep our exams secure, we produce question papers for different areas of the world, known as "administrative zones".
+To keep our exams secure, we produce question papers for different areas of the world, known as 'administrative zones'.
 We allocate all Cambridge schools to one administrative zone determined by their location.
 Each zone has a specific timetable.
-Some of our syllabi offer candidates different assessment options.
+Some of our syllabuses offer candidates different assessment options.
 An entry option code is used to identify the components the candidate will take relevant to the administrative zone and the available assessment options.

-Support for Exams Officers
+Support for exams officers

 We know how important exams officers are to the successful running of exams.
 We provide them with the support they need to make your entries on time.
-Your exams officer will find this support, and guidance for all other phases of the Cambridge Exams Cycle, at www.cambridgeinternational.org/eoguide
+Your exams officer will find this support, and guidance for all other phases of the Cambridge Exams Cycle, at www.cambridgeinternational.org/examsofficers